 - 1/2 teaspoon baking soda

 - 2 eggs

 - 3 tablespoons coconut sugar

 - 1 teaspoon vanilla extract

 - 3 tablespoons coconut oil, melted

-- In a small bowl, combine milk and lemon juice.
-The acidity will cause the milk to thicken.
-Set the homemade "buttermilk" aside.
+- In a medium sized bowl, combine milk and lemon juice.
+Stir to mix.

-- Add dry ingredients to the wet mixture.
+- Add eggs, sugar and vanilla to the bowl of milk .
+Whisk ingredients until well blended.
+Pour wet mixture into the bowl of dry ingredients.
 Whisk gently until barely combined.
 Then add in your oil and stir until the oil is distributed throughout the batter.
-Don't over mix!

 - Pour batter into heated waffle maker.
 Cook until golden brown - cooking time will vary by waffle iron.